A Gramercy Apartment Remodel + Engagement = Happily Ever After

 LIVING ROOM RESOURCES: On the Rocks paint color: Sherwin-Williams.
 Home Legend wire-brushed hickory coffee flooring and stain: Home Depot.
 Craftmade Mira, 47191-CH-LED ring chandelier: 1 Stop Lighting.
 Hyperikon LED flush mount ceiling light: Amazon.

 KITCHEN RESOURCES: Home Legend wire-brushed hickory coffee flooring and stain: Home Depot.
 Home Decorators Collection Brookfield kitchen cabinets in Pacific White: Home Depot.
 Hardware: Home Depot.
 Quartz countertops: from the general contractor.
 Carrara Venato herringbone backsplash: The Builder Depot.
 Moen Kaden faucet in chrome: Home Depot.
-Refrigerator, dishwasher, and range: Samsung.
+Refrigerator, dishwasher, and range: Appliances Connection.
 Under-cabinet lighting: AQ Lighting.
 Jumilla LED track lighting: Home Depot.
 Phoenix Ivory bar stools: CB2.

 BEDROOM RESOURCES: North Star paint color: Sherwin-Williams.